 Onehunga (also known as prickle weed and bindii) is a prickly-seeded weed often found in lawns.

-It is a very unpleasant weed in lawns and turf due to the prickles on its ripe seeds which make walking or lying on the lawn painful.
+It is a very unpleasant weed due to the prickles on its ripe seeds which make walking or lying on the lawn painful.

 In Flower Beds and Waste Places

 "Thanks Kiwicare,followed onehunga weed advice - great result. "